Key Visual for Net Zero and Nature Positive Theatre

 16:00 – 17:15

-The is workshop will explore the transition to green packaging through a sustainability lens, focusing on the principles and practices that guide companies towards eco-friendly alternatives.
-This segment will highlight the benchmarks for success and the strategic shifts necessary for reducing carbon footprints in packaging.
-Emphasizing the role these practices play in meeting ESG objectives and driving forward a circular economy.
+This workshop will explore the transition to green packaging through a sustainability lens, focusing on the principles and practices that guide companies towards eco-friendly alternatives.
+We will highlight the benchmarks for success and the strategic shifts necessary for reducing carbon footprints in packaging, emphasizing the role these practices play in meeting ESG objectives and driving forward a circular economy.
+In addition, the workshop will delve into the future of mobility, showcasing cutting-edge solutions and innovative services revolutionizing the industry.
+Attendees will discover how the latest technological advancements are being leveraged to create sustainable transportation systems for the future, setting new benchmarks for efficiency and environmental responsibility.

 Learnings

-• How the latest technology applied in the mobility industry will achieve sustainable transportation for the future?
+• How the latest technology applied in the mobility industry will achieve sustainable transportation for the future

 With thanks to